World War II in Yugoslav Macedonia: Collaborationist organizations

 Bulgarian action committees – After the defeat of the Yugoslav army, a group of Macedonian Bulgarians headed by Spiro Kitincev arrived in Macedonia and started preparations for the coming of the Bulgarian army and administration in Macedonia.
 The first of the Bulgarian Action Committees was formed in Skopje on 13 April 1941.
 Former IMRO members in Vardar Macedonia were active members of this committee.
 On 13 April 1941, at a meeting in Skopje, it was decided that one of the first tasks of the newly formed organisation was to regulate the relations with the German authorities.
-When the Bulgarian Army entered Vardar Macedonia on 19 April 1941, they were greeted by most of the local population as liberators, as anti-Serbian and pro-Bulgarian feelings among the local population prevailed at that time.
 With the intercession of the committees and Bulgarian administration more than 12,000 Yugoslav Macedonian POWs who had been conscripted into the Yugoslav army were released by German, Italian and Hungarian authorities.
 With the arrival of the Bulgarian army mass expulsion of Serbian colonists from Vardar Macedonia took place.
 Once the region and administration became organized, the Action Committees became marginalized, and were ultimately dissolved.